SAP-samples/cloud-sf-extension-cap-sample/mission/cicd/README.md

 ### Generating OAuth Token

-1. As the public Git hub announced deprecation of Basic Authentication, we have described steps how to login with the Access tokens to the Git.
+1. As the public GitHub announced deprecation of Basic Authentication, we have described steps how to login with the Access tokens to the Git.
-2. Refer to the public Git Hub link and create a [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+2. Refer to the public GitHub link and create a [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 3. You can use these Access tokens when you want to use Git commands instead of giving Git password.

 ### Add Git repository to CAP project